viewstools/docs/README.md

-# Views Docs - Productive framework for creating production-quality interfaces
+# Views Docs - Effective framework for creating production-quality interfaces

 ## 👋 How can you benefit from what we are doing?
 Views language is simple.
 There is no divs, classes, ids.
 We use blocks to compose interfaces.